Home On The Grill Kabob Koobideh (Persian Ground Beef Kabobs)

 (If you don’t have Sadaf Ground Meat Kabob Seasoning (affiliate link) the package lists the ingredients as onions, salt, pepper, sumac, parsley, turmeric, and other spices.
 Most recipes for Kubideh that I found online season the meat with turmeric, onion, garlic, salt and pepper.
 Some recipes add parsley, lemon juice, or bread crumbs to the mixture.

-See also Sriracha-Glazed Grilled Chicken Kabobs
+See also Grilled Chipotle Chicken with Pineapple Salsa

 If you don’t want to use Spike Seasoning, I would probably use a bit more of the Sadaf Kabob Seasoning (or whatever seasonings you’re using).